Meet the Crew

 Matt grew up sailing the Chesapeake Bay on-board an old wooden sloop out of the Annapolis Maryland area.
 Professionally trained by the U.S. Coast Guard as a Boatswain Mate (bosun’s mate) and Search & Rescue Coxswain in charge of 40 rescue boats & crew.
 During his career in the Coast Guard, Matt served onboard the Cutter Cape Morgan in Charleston SC, the Search & Rescue Station at Shark River Inlet NJ and the Search & Rescue Station at Portsmouth VA.

-Matt took a 15 year break from professional sailing and relocated to the Atlanta area to raise a family.
-He worked in the corporate Facility Management world with a large computer company and a small consulting firm.
 In 1998 Matt purchased Lanier Sailing Academy and grew a small part time operation in Atlanta into the multiple branch, high quality, year round training operation of today.

 General Manager – Atlanta, GA

 Cindy became General Manager of Lanier Sailing Academy in 2001 and supports both branches in sales, marketing and administrative roles.

 Cindy started sailing with her husband in 1997.
 They were Passport Sailing Club members for several years before buying a J/24 racing sailboat and together they sailed the Wednesday night and weekend regattas on Lake Lanier.
 They now enjoy sailing Lake Lanier on their Catalina 36.

 Sailing Instructor and Dock Master – Atlanta, GA